BenjaminWatts/watts-wrong/README.md

 # Watt's Wrong?

+**🚧 DRAFT IN PROGRESS - WORK IN PROGRESS 🚧**

 *A comprehensive guide to what's wrong with Britain's electricity and energy system - perfect for newcomers seeking context and experts wanting to explore beyond their specialty*

+> **⚠️ IMPORTANT NOTICE:** This book is currently a **DRAFT IN PROGRESS**.
+Content is being actively developed and may contain incomplete sections, placeholder text, or information that requires verification.
+Please check back regularly for updates and improvements.

 [![Build and Deploy](https://github.com/benjaminwatts/watts-wrong/workflows/Build%20and%20Deploy%20Book/badge.svg)](https://github.com/benjaminwatts/watts-wrong/actions)
 [![Build Assets](https://github.com/benjaminwatts/watts-wrong/workflows/Build%20Downloadable%20Assets/badge.svg)](https://github.com/benjaminwatts/watts-wrong/actions)